 Howdens Joinery is a trade-only business, so sells kitchens directly to tradespeople.
-If you want a Howdens Joinery kitchen, you will need to find an installer yourself.
-You can still view the kitchens online or through a brochure, and receive design advice (see details below).
+If you want a Howdens Joinery kitchen, you'll need to find an installer yourself.
+You can still view the kitchens online or through a brochure as well as receive design advice (see details below).

 It has 16 kitchen design ranges (called 'families' by Howdens Joinery) that incorporate a choice of eight door styles.
 Each has a number of different colour and finish options.
 The company also supplies Lamona kitchen appliances, taps and sinks, which are exclusive to Howdens Joinery.

 But how did Howdens Joinery kitchens do in our survey?
 Find out by logging in.